 Joycie tapped out a drum roll with wooden spoons on a cookie tin as I submitted the manuscript of Martha's Vineyard : A History.
 Now we can relax a bit and enjoy the winter, with all its chills and thrills.

-History Press published Martha's Vineyard : A History, on May 4, 2015.
-And the Martha's Vineyard Times reviewed the book on May 13, 2015.
+History Press published Martha's Vineyard : A History on May 4, 2015.
+The Martha's Vineyard Times reviewed the book on May 13, 2015.
 Check it out.
 Here's what the Vineyard Gazette had to say, on July 3, 2015: review.
 Check it out as well.
 And the Barnstable Patriot printed a review of the book as well, on July 17, 2015.
 Worth reading.
 How about a quick listen to my interview with Mindy Todd of The Point, broadcast on September 2, 2015.

 Working on a new book keeps me going.